yellowdog/python-examples/README.md

 ### Worker Pool JSON Examples

-The example below is of a simple JSON specification of a Worker Pool with one initial node,  shutdown conditions, etc.
+The example below is of a simple JSON specification of a Worker Pool with one initial node, Worker Pool shutdown, etc.

 ```json
 {